twilio/twilio-node/README.md

 This will result in the `hostname` transforming from `api.twilio.com` to `api.sydney.au1.twilio.com`.

+## Handling Exceptions

+For an example on how to handle exceptions in this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/node/usage-guide#exceptions).

 ## Using a Custom HTTP Client

 To use a custom HTTP client with this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/node/custom-http-clients-node).